 - Water damage

-It’s important to remember that when you’re taking out building insurance – you need to cover your home for its rebuild value, not the market value if you were to sell it.
-Find out how to calculate how much home insurance you need.
+It's important to remember that when you're taking out buildings insurance - you need to cover your home for its rebuild value, not the market value if you were to sell it.
+Find out how to calculate how much home insurance you need and compare building insurance.

-Contents insurance will cover the cost of the possessions in your home should they be damaged or destroyed.
-A contents insurance policy will generally offer protection against the same perils as buildings insurance.
+Contents insurance policy will cover you for the cost of the possessions in your home should they be damaged or destroyed.
+Contents insurance will generally offer protection against the same perils as buildings insurance cover.

-It is vital that you don’t assume all your possessions are covered within your contents insurance policy; some providers insist that high value items (for example items over £1000) must be insured separately from your main contents policy.
+Don't assume all your possessions are covered within your contents insurance policy; some providers insist that high value items (for example items over £1,000) must be insured separately from your main contents policy.

 There are two different types of contents insurance: